el-r0nd/simple-keylogger/README.md

 # simple-keylogger
 It's just for fun.
-It can be detected by Windows Defener so it's not handy.
+It can be detected by Windows Defender so it's not handy.